No charges against Indianapolis officer in fatal shooting

 According to police, Mercer first tried to use a stun gun, then shot Reed as they exchanged gunfire.
 Assistant Chief Chris Bailey has said a gun found near Reed appeared to have been fired at least twice.

+Herron said Reed suffered gunshot wounds to his left arm and left shoulder area, a leg, his head and back of the neck.

+Reed had stolen the gun from a pawn shop in Texas and apparently used it in two previous shooting incidents in Indiana, Herron said.

-Reed’s mother, other relatives and the family’s attorneys have insisted that the young man also did not exchange gunfire with the officer who shot him.
-They’ve said that they don’t trust the police department and believe it is trying to conceal information.
+Reed’s mother, other relatives and the family’s attorneys have said that they don’t trust the police department and believe it is trying to conceal information.

 “The things that you may have heard in the news coming from anyone, just know the fabrication is real.
 Everything that someone has told you … is a complete lie,” Wynn said on Aug.
 5 after the Marion County coroner’s officer released Reed’s autopsy report to his family.